sciZer0/7/v/README.md

 <p align="center">In Brief</p>

-Namely thanks to its protocol, each blockchain built before and existing in 2023 has a good chance to be perceived in the future as both **undemocratic** and **injust**.
+Namely thanks to its protocol, each blockchain built before and existing in 2023 might have a good chance to be perceived in the future as both **undemocratic** and **injust**.

-Probably precisely **undemocracy** and **injustness** of a blockchain (not even technology of the blockchain) will prevent the blockchain **most** from getting mass adoption in the future, in the long run.
+Precisely **undemocracy** and **injustness** of a blockchain (not even technology of the blockchain) might prevent the blockchain **most** from getting mass adoption in the future, in the long run.

 This paper proposes an idea of a new blockchain protocol that allows a blockchain to be simultaneously